mxhold/elo_rating/README.md

 # => ArgumentError: Error encountered in K-factor block when passed nil rating: undefined method `/' for nil:NilClass
 ```

+## Thanks

+Thanks to:

+* Divergent Informatics for their [multiplayer Elo
+calculator](http://elo.divergentinformatics.com/) used to verify calculations used in the development of this gem
+* [Ian Hecker](https://github.com/iain) for the original [Elo](https://github.com/iain/elo) gem.

 ## License

 Copyright © 2014 Maxwell Holder.